A Sharp Lower-tail Bound for Gaussian Maxima with Application to Bootstrap Methods in High Dimensions: Introduction

+In addition, we will consider some relaxations of this condition, where $\rho_0=1$, or where only subset of the off-diagonal entries of $R$ are bounded above by a given constant.
+(See Corollary~\ref{cor:simple} and Theorem~\ref{thm:key}.)
+It is also worth noting that~\eqref{eqn:assumcor} does not require $R$ to be invertible.
+Letting the maximum entry of $\xi$ be denoted as

-our aim is to derive a~non-asymptotic upper bound on $\P(M_n(X) \leq t)$, where $t$ is a suitable point in the lower tail.
+we seek non-asymptotic upper bounds on the probability $\P(M_N(\xi) \leq t)$, where $t$ is a suitable point in the lower tail.

-\subsection{Background.}
+\subsection{Background}

-To provide background on lower-tail bounds for $M_n(X)$, we now briefly review some leading results.
+We now briefly review some leading results on lower-tail bounds for $M_N(\xi)$.
 Under the preceding conditions, the well-known concentration inequality for Lipschitz functions of Gaussian vectors implies that for any $s>0$,

-where $\text{med}[\cdot]$ is any median~\cite{Sudakov:1974,Borell:1975,Ledoux:Talagrand:2013}.
-Although this bound is broadly applicable, it can fail to describe lower-tail probabilities smaller than $\mathcal{O}(n^{-1})$.
-To see this, consider using~\eqref{eqn:BTS} to bound the probability $\P(M_n(X)\leq \delta_0\text{med}[M_n(X)])$ for some $\delta_0\in(0,1)$.
-If the entries of $X$ are independent, then $\text{med}[M_n(X)]=\sqrt{2\log(n)}(1+o(1))$, and it follows that~\eqref{eqn:BTS} cannot give a bound better than $\mathcal{O}(n^{-1})$ in this case.
+where $\text{med}(\cdot)$ is any median~\citep{Sudakov:1974,Borell:1975}.
+Although this bound is broadly applicable, it can fail to describe lower-tail probabilities smaller than $\mathcal{O}(N^{-1})$.
+To see this, consider using~\eqref{eqn:BTS} to bound the probability $\P(M_N(\xi)\leq \delta_0\text{med}(M_N(\xi)))$ for some fixed $\delta_0\in(0,1)$.
+If the entries of $\xi$ are independent, then the standard fact that $\text{med}(M_N(\xi))=\sqrt{2\log(N)}(1+o(1))$ as $N\to\infty$ implies that~\eqref{eqn:BTS} cannot give a bound better than $\mathcal{O}(N^{-1})$ in this case.
 Furthermore, such a bound is far too large.
-In fact, when the entries of $X$ are independent, the actual size of this probability is smaller than $\mathcal{O}(n^{-\kappa_0})$ for \emph{any} $\kappa_0> 1$, no matter which $\delta_0$ is chosen.
-This limitation is also of more general interest, because it is a prototypical instance of the ``superconcentration phenomenon'', which has been a topic of much ongoing research activity~\cite{Chatterjee:2014}.
+In fact, when the entries of $\xi$ are independent, this probability is $\mathcal{O}(\exp(-a N^b))$, for some fixed constants $a,b>0$ that may depend on $\delta_0$ but not $N$~\citep[cf.][Section 2]{Schechtman}.
+More recently, an important result of Paouris and Valettas~\cite[]{Paouris:2018} went beyond~\eqref{eqn:BTS}, showing that the inequality